-In the US, you have the right to refuse to take a Breathalyzer test.
-It is important for you to be aware of your rights, and also the possible consequences as a result of your actions.
+In the US, you have the right to refuse to take a breathalyzer test.
+However, if you're in a situation where you're refusing a breathalyzer test, it's important for you to be aware of your rights and to know the possible consequences as a result of your actions.

 Driving a motor vehicle is a privilege, not a right.
 The Fifth Amendment Right against self-incrimination does not apply to a Breathalyzer test.
 When the DMV issues and renews your license, you agree to these implied consent laws.
 The laws include showing your driver’s license and proof of insurance, consenting to a breathalyzer, blood, or urine test to determine your blood alcohol level, and performing field sobriety tests when requested by a law enforcement officer.

 The North Carolina Department of Motor Vehicles laws can be hard to understand in regards to DWI or suspected DWI cases.
 If you have been charged with a DWI or arrested, please contact one of our experienced DWI attorneys for assistance.